Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/netlify-drop-the-easiest-deployment-ever.md

 And there we go, nothing fancy needed, just a simple drag n drop, and our website is up and running.

-You can visit my website here: [HTML Tailwind starter hosted on Netlify](https://wonderful-brahmagupta-0a70c9.netlify.app/).
+My website here is [HTML Tailwind starter hosted on Netlify](https://wonderful-brahmagupta-0a70c9.netlify.app/).

 ### Thank you for reading, and let's connect!